dmidlo/histdata.com-tools/README.md

 histdatacom jobs cancel histdatacom-<request-id> --reason "operator stop"
 ```

-Use `jobs preflight --no-overlap --schedule-key <key> --request-json request.json`
-before serialized scheduled submissions when cron, launchd, CI, or a GUI shell
-needs an advisory allow/block answer without starting Temporal or submitting a
+Use `--request-json-out PATH` to export the resolved `RunRequest` from ordinary
+CLI options without starting Temporal, submitting work, downloading archives, or
+mutating job state.
+Use `--request-json-out -` to print the payload to stdout.
+That payload can be passed directly to `jobs preflight --request-json` and
+`jobs submit --request-json`.
+Put `--no-overlap --schedule-key <key>` on the
+`jobs` commands when schedule identity should be applied at preflight/submit
-workflow.
-Allowed preflights exit `0`; blocked preflights exit `75` and include
+time.
+Allowed preflights exit `0`; blocked preflights exit `75` and include the
-the blocking job in JSON output.
-Use `jobs list --schedule-key <key> --active`
+blocking job in JSON output.
+Use `jobs list --schedule-key <key> --active` to
-to inspect the non-terminal job that would block a scheduled `--no-overlap`
+inspect the non-terminal job that would block a scheduled `--no-overlap`
 submission.
 Fingerprint-only scheduled runs can be matched with
 `--schedule-fingerprint sha256:...`. `jobs inspect --json` includes a stable
-`schedule_identity` object with the schedule key or fingerprint,
+`schedule_identity` object with the schedule key or fingerprint, active/terminal
-active/terminal state, and whether the job blocks duplicate submissions.
+state, and whether the job blocks duplicate submissions.

 Omit `--json` on `jobs progress` for the Rich terminal progress view; add
 `--watch` to live-refresh it until the job reaches a terminal state.
 The Rich